kuzzleio/sdk-c/README.md

 ## Protocol used

-The C SDK implement the websocket protocol.
+The C SDK implements the websocket protocol.

 ## Installation